chsami/fefe/README.md

-# fefe
+# fefe - StencilJS
+npm i
+npm start to run it

-Fefe components with stenciljs
+Fefe components with StencilJS